Isomorph70/gochains/README.md

 link per day, but this application make it possible to select any time interval.

-## Do you want to see a screnshot?
+## Do you want to see a screenshot?

-At the upper right in this [screen shot][screenshotlink] you can see a rectangular shape full of green, red and some blue pixels.
+At the upper right in this [screenshot][screenshotlink] you can see a rectangular shape full of green, red and some blue pixels.
 This is the display of the gochains app, under it you can find a drawer full of task icons, the color of them indicate, if their task is done or still